ggolden/expensey/README.md

 # REST

 Our REST classes are also registered as singletons.
-Dropwizard (via Jersey) route all incoming REST requests to appropriate methods in the class, based on the annotations such as @GET or @PUT and @Path
+Dropwizard (via Jersey) routes all incoming REST requests to appropriate methods in the class, based on the annotations such as @GET or @PUT and @Path

 Incoming requests are parsed for these methods.
 Parameters from the URL are pulled out of the @Path.
-Data sent in the request body are parsed from JSON into an appropriate object.
+Data sent in the request body is parsed from JSON into an appropriate object.
 Results are converted into JSON.
 See the @Consumes and @Produces annotations.
 Jackson is used for the JSON mapping.

 REST methods are responsible for
 - authorizing the request
 - validating the request parameters and data
-- implementing the logic that glues together processing the request
+- implementing the logic that processes the request
 - calling on appropriate services to acomplish the processing steps
 - returning the appropriate response